 Landlords, letting agents and property management companies

-Several laws have been passed recently that affect landlords, letting agents and property management companies.
+Several laws affect landlords, letting agents and property management companies.
 We have set out some of them below and provided links to more detailed advice.
 The subjects covered are listed below:

 - minimum energy efficiency

 Since April 2018 a property that requires an Energy Performance Certificate (EPC) can only be let on new tenancies, which includes renewals, if it has an EPC in band E or better.
 The law affects domestic and non-domestic premises, but trading standards only enforce it for the latter - premises like shops and offices.

 For existing tenancies in such premises, landlords have till 2023 to comply.

 There are also many exemptions to the requirements.
 However, almost all require the landlord to register the exemption they are claiming with the government on the national PRS exemptions register.

 Central government have provided guidance on the requirements, claiming an exemption, and an email address for the register.
 If you believe you can claim an exemption, follow the guide on how to do so, and email the address given, even though it is described as a pilot.
 See Private rented property minimum standard landlord guidance documents.